 Continue creating dimension by using contouring makeup and a contouring brush to create an arc under your cheekbones to add more depth to the face.
-Other areas that Barnes routinely contours include the sides of the nose, along the jawline and hairline.
-When choosing contouring makeup, go for a bronzer, powder or liquid foundation that is "one shade darker than your natural skin tone," Barnes says.
+Barnes also routinely contours the sides of the nose and along the jawline and hairline.
+When choosing contouring makeup, go for a bronzer, powder or liquid foundation that is "one shade darker than your natural skin tone," he says.
 "If you go any deeper than one or two shades, you'll begin to look muddy."
-Try the L'Oréal Paris True Match Face Powder, which offers a range of 30 colors.
+We like the L'Oréal Paris True Match Face Powder, which offers a range of 30 colors.

 Don’t make the mistake of trying to create a contour with blush.
 “Leave that business to your contouring makeup,” Barnes says.
-Instead, select a blush that is close to your natural flush, and apply it on the apples of your cheeks (instead of below your cheekbones).
+Instead, select a blush that is close to your natural flush, and apply it on the apples of your cheeks instead of below your cheekbones.
 When blending, make sure you start at the apples and blend upward toward your temples.
 This bit of flush will help make your skin glow.
-We recommend the NYX Professional Makeup Sweet Cheeks Soft Cheek Tint for its rich pigmentation and glowy finish.
+We recommend the NYX Professional Makeup Bare With Me Luminous Cheek Serum because it provides natural pigmentation and a glowy finish.

 “Shimmer highlighter creates light and bone structure,” Barnes says.
 But knowing when enough is enough is important.
 “Whether you’re using a cream or powder highlighter, in either case less is more,” he explains.
-Apply a highlighter like,the NYX Professional Makeup California Beamin’ Highlighter, to the high points of your face, which refers to the middle of your forehead, down the center of your nose and along the tops of your cheekbones.
+Apply a highlighter, like the Valentino Beauty V-Lighter Face Highlighter, to the high points of your face — the middle of your forehead, down the center of your nose and along the tops of your cheekbones.

-After all of your layering, the final touch — translucent powder — is the most important one, according to Barnes.
-Using a large fluffy powder brush, swirl translucent powder all over your face for a look that stays in place all day long.
-You can also try the Urban Decay All Nighter Ultra Glow Setting Spray.
+According to Barnes the final touch — translucent powder — is the most important one.
+Using a large fluffy powder brush, swirl translucent powder, like the Urban Decay All Nighter Softening Loose Setting Powder, all over your face for a look that stays in place all day long.